RalphBacon/210-ESP32-Web-Radio-PCBs-And-More/README.md

 And other stuff that I mention along the way!

+The **GNU GPLv3** lets you do almost anything you with this project, except distributing closed source versions.

 ### List of all my videos
 (Special thanks to Michael Kurt Vogel for compiling this)
 http://bit.ly/YouTubeVideoList-RalphBacon